outongyiLv/GMTS/README.md

 ## 🚀 Quick Start

 ### 1) Environment Setup

-> Python ≥ 3.9 is recommended.
-There are **no strict constraints** on CUDA or package versions; choose a PyTorch build compatible with your system.
+> There are **no strict constraints** on CUDA or package versions; choose a PyTorch build compatible with your system.

 ```bash
 # Create and activate a virtual environment